 How to Apply to the Graduate Program

 Students will be admitted on the basis of academic records, a personal statement, and letters of recommendation from at least three faculty members.
-GREs are not required, but if submitted, they will be considered.
 MS applicants are required to submit two letters of recommendation, but three letters are recommended.
 Candidates should have a bachelor's degree in a scientific discipline from an accredited institution.
 We recommend that applicants have had course-experience in calculus, physics, organic chemistry, and physical chemistry.

 The deadline to apply to the PhD program is December 1.
 Late applications may be considered, but first consideration will be given to applications received by the deadline.
 The Biochemistry & Biophysics (BCBP) PhD Program will begin reviewing applications in early December.
 Incoming students begin the program at the end of August.